Ceelog/phpdoc-en/src/book/datetime.md

 ### Return Values

-Returns array containing info about warnings and errors.
+Returns array containing info about warnings and errors, or **`false`** if there are neither warnings nor errors.

 ### Examples